Reasoning over User Preferences: Knowledge Graph-Augmented LLMs for Explainable Conversational Recommendations: Experiments

 \subsubsection{LLM-Simulated User Evaluation}

 To assess user-perceived quality, we employ LLM-simulated user evaluations on explainability and user preference alignment.
-Figure~\ref{fig:llm_eval} presents the results across the ReDial and INSPIRED datasets.
+Figure~\ref{fig:llm_eval} presents the results across ReDial and INSPIRED datasets.
 COMPASS is consistently preferred over COM w/o KG and COM w/o GEP in both metrics.
-On the ReDial dataset, COMPASS is most preferred in in approximately 75\% of the cases for both alignment and explainability.
+On ReDial dataset, COMPASS is most preferred in approximately 75\% of the cases for both alignment and explainability.
 Although the preference gap is smaller on INSPIRED, COMPASS maintains a clear advantage.
 Notably, COM w/o NP is consistently the least preferred, showing the importance of pre-training in generating meaningful preference summaries.
-These results demonstrate COMPASS's superior ability to generate preference summaries that align closely with user preferences while providing clear, user-friendly explanations for recommendations, enhancing both fidelity and transparency in CRSs.
+These results validate COMPASS's effectiveness in reasoning over user preferences and generating user-friendly, explainable summaries that enhance both fidelity and transparency in CRSs.